 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
-Get off to the right start by deciding first what you need - detox, rehab, or both?
+But spending just a little time getting clear on what you truly need, can save a costly mistake.

 Whilst most follow the conventional programme of detox, then rehab, then aftercare, it's possible to do only one of these.
 But is it right for you?

 - Do you need detox, or rehab?
 (Be honest).

 If you've completed previous treatment and have a good understanding of self already, the full programme may not be required.
 But if you don't have supports in place, the detox-only option may not be enough.

 Treatment Near St Julians

 Amongst the concerns we hear each day, the location of the clinic is one of the most common.
 But sometimes, you can be too close to home.